Osteopathic Medical Schools and Careers

 Graduates of an accredited osteopathy college must pass the Comprehensive Osteopathic Medical Licensing Exam (COMLEX) in order to practice as an osteopathic physician.
 Typically, states require applicants to complete their residency before they can become certified.
 Residency programs can last as many as seven years.

-The U.S. Bureau of Labor Statistics’ (BLS) 2016-17 Occupational Outlook Handbook shows that employment of physicians and surgeons, including osteopaths, will grow at a rate of 14 percent through 2024.
+The U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook shows that employment of physicians and surgeons, including osteopaths, will grow at a rate of 15 percent through 2026.
 Continued expansion of the health care industry and the public’s ongoing interest in holistic health alternatives are two key factors that will contribute to the growth in osteopathic careers in the coming decade.

 According to the BLS, the median national annual salary for physicians and surgeons is $208,000.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 The standard income for osteopaths across industries is approximately $150,000 a year, with surgeons and DOs who work in hospitals bringing home the highest salaries.